-First Evaluation Final Evaluation Please return this form to the Baker University Licensure Officer in the envelope provided.
+First Evaluation Final Evaluation

-Student Teacher -

-School -

-Subject or Grade -

-Candidates are to be evaluated by v the following rubric and comments are to be included regarding observations made.

-N/O Not Observed l Unsatisfactory r 2 Not ready to assume responsibility for classroom 3 Basic 4 Meets expected skills of a beginning teacher Distin nguis hed This Baker Univ ersity student tead cher demonstrates: N/O 1 2 3 4 5

-This Baker University student teacher demonstrates:

-Making Content Meaningful

-The ability to use the central concepts, tools of inquiry, and structure of the discipline as s/he teaches 1. creating learning opportunities, including integrated learning experiences that make these aspects of subject matter meaningful for all students.

-Human Development and Learning

-The ability to engage students in learning through the use of multiple and effective instructional strategies 2. appropriate to students' developmental levels and knowledge of content.

-Diverse Learners

-3. The ability to use information about students' interests, abilities, skills, backgrounds, and peer relationships to make knowledge accessible to all students, including students with exceptionalities and diverse learners.

-Instructional Strategies

-The ability to use a variety of appropriate instructional strategies to encourage the students' development 4.

-of critical thinking, problem solving, and reading.

-Motivation and Classroom Management

-An understanding of individual and group motivation and student behavior that fosters positive and safe 5. learning environments and encourages positive social interaction, active engagement in learning, and self motivation.

-Communication

-The ability to use his/her knowledge of effective verbal, nonverbal, and media communication techniques 6. to foster active inquiry, collaboration, and supportive interaction in the classroom.

-Instructional Planning
+Please return thi s form to the Baker Unive Final Evaluation nsure Officer in the envelop e provio led.
+Student Teacher - School - - Subject or Grade - C andidates are to be evaluated by the following rubric a and commo ents are to be included rega rding ob serv ation s ma de.
+N/C Not Ob served Unsatisfactory 2 Not ready to assume ponsibility for classroom 3 Basic 4 Meets expected skills of a beginning teache Disti 5 nguis hed This Ba ker University student teach er demonstrates: N/O 1 2 3 4 1.
+Comme Content Meaningful The ability to use the central creating learning opportunities subject matter meaningful for ints: es, including integrated lear - Human 2.
+Comme Development and Learning The ability to engage students appropriate to students' develors: strategie s Diverse 3.
+Comme Learners The ability to use information to make knowledge accessible accessible ats: Instruct 4. ional Strategies The ability to use a variety of of critical thinking, problem sets: trategies to encourage the students' deve lopment - Motivat 5.
+Comme ion and Classroom Managen An understanding of individual learning environments and en motivation. hts: al and group motivation an .
+Commu 6. nication The ability to use his/her knov to foster active inquiry, collab , chnique s

+Comments:
-- 7. The ability to design and plan instruction based on knowledge of content and pedagogy, knowledge of - students, knowledge of resources, and knowledge of learning goals.

-Assessment of Student Learning

-8. The ability to use multiple types of both formal and informal assessment strategies to evaluate and ensure the continual development for all learners.

-Reflection and Professional Development

-9. The professional skills, responsibilities, attitudes and ethical values of a reflective practitioner who continually evaluates the effects of his/her choices and actions on others (students, parents, and professionals in the learning community), actively seeking out opportunities to grow professionally, change as necessary and participate in the school improvement process.
+Instructional Planning The ability to design and plan instruction based on knowledge of content and pedagogy, knowledge students, knowledge of resources, and knowledge of learning goals.
+Comments: e of Assessment of Student Learning 8.
+The ability to use multiple types of both formal and informal assessment strategies to evaluate and the continual development for all learners.
+Comments: ensure Reflection and Professional Development 9.
+The professional skills, responsibilities, attitudes and ethical values of a reflective practitioner who continually evaluates the effects of his/her choices and actions on others (students, parents, and professionals in the learning community), actively seeking out opportunities to grow professionally as necessary and participate in the school improvement process.
+Comments: , change Collaboration 10.
+The ability to establish collegial relationships with school colleagues, parents, and agencies in the lacommunity to support students' learning and well being.
+Comments: arger Integrating Content 11.
+The ability to integrate across and within content fields to enrich the curriculum, develop reading arthinking skills, and facilitate all students' abilities to understand relationships between subject areas Comments: Instructional Technology 12.
+The ability to use skills in technology to gather and analyze information, enhance instructional pracfacilitate professional productivity, assist with educational change, and help all students use instructional technology effectively Comments: This Baker University student teacher also demonstrates: N/O 1 2 3 4 5 The ability to receive and respond to suggestions and criticism.
+Comments: Signature Data

-Collaboration

-10. The ability to establish collegial relationships with school colleagues, parents, and agencies in the larger community to support students' learning and well being.

-Integrating Content

-11. The ability to integrate across and within content fields to enrich the curriculum, develop reading and thinking skills, and facilitate all students' abilities to understand relationships between subject areas.

-Instructional Technology

-12. The ability to use skills in technology to gather and analyze information, enhance instructional practice, facilitate professional productivity, assist with educational change, and help all students use instructional technology effectively

-Signature

-This Baker University student teacher also demonstrates: N/O 1 2 3 4 5 The ability to receive and respond to suggestions and criticism. - Comments:
+Thank you for your assistance in helping to develop a future educator.